acarmichael20/Canada-Covid-Testing/page3.md

 title: Average Positive Test Rate
 ---
 # Coronaviruse Testing Positive Rate
-As mentioned before, I am assuming that each Province is using similar criteria to determine when a person is tested for Coronavirus.
-If Coronaviruse is evenly distributed accros the Provinces, testing should reveal a similare positive test rate.
+My initial assumption is that each Province is using similar criteria to determine if a person is to be tested for Coronavirus.
+If Coronavirus is evenly distributed across the Provinces, testing should reveal a similar positive test rate.

 ![Image](https://acarmichael20.github.io/Canada-Covid-Testing/HitRate.png)

-In the above chart, it is apparent that the positive test rate varies significately across the Provinces.
+In the above chart, it is apparent that the positive test rate varies significantly across from Province to Province.
 This indicates that:
 1. The testing criteria are not uniform across the Provinces.
+*or*
-2. The Coronaviruse infection rate is not equal across the Provinces.
+2. The Coronavirus infection rate is not equal across the Provinces.

 <p>| ————-